PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ```

-We are now all-set to start sending our messages.
+We are now all-set to start sending our messages!

 ## Sending Real-Time Data

 Once you have your real-time session instance setup you are ready to start sending real-time data.
-There are two types of data you can send using our real-time services; structured and unstructured.
+There are two types of data you can send using our real-time services: structured and unstructured.

 ### Structured Data

 Structured data is created using the *RTData* class.
-This is a class that allows you add some basic data-types to the *RTData* object you want to send.
-When using the *RTData* class to add these different data-types you are also required to denote a ‘key’ for each type you wish to add.
+This is a class that allows you to add some basic data-types to the *RTData* object you want to send.
+When using the *RTData* class to add these different data-types, you're also required to denote a ‘key’ for each type you wish to add.
 This key is used to retrieve the correct data-type at each index when the packet is received.

 Below is a list of the kind of data you can add using the RTData class.